apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Biden Campaign Quietly Polls a Kamala Harris Presidency**
+**Israeli army 'failed in mission' to protect kibbutz from Hamas**

-You can read more about it [here](https://www.thedailybeast.com/northwestern-university-scientists-discover-potential-lupus-cure).
+You can read more about it [here](https://www.bbc.com/news/articles/c9x8wjxgz1ko).

 ## Requirements
 - Python 3.8